-You just landed on the most complete blog post ever written about apps creation!
+You just landed on the most comprehensive blog post ever written about app creation!

 Please note that no coding or other skills-oriented experience is required!

-After reading this post you will not just have a clear idea on how to create an app; you will have a complete blueprint (manual) in your hands (or bookmarks) that if executed as suggested you will successfuly launch your dream app in no time.
+After reading this post you will not just have a clear idea of how to create an app; you will have a whole manual in your hands (or bookmarks) that if executed as suggested, you will be successfully launching your dream app in no time.